SteelCompendium/data-md-dse/Bestiary/Wode Elf Penteulu.md

 traits:
 - name: End Effect
   effect: At the end of their turn, the penteulu can take 5 damage to end one save
     ends effect affecting them.
-This damage can’t be reduced in any way.
+This damage can't be reduced in any way.
-- name: Hunter’s Glamor
+- name: Hunter's Glamor
   effect: The penteulu immediately [[Hide|hides]] at the end of their turn, even if they are
     observed.
 abilities: